Lodge Boleslav Jablonsky No. 219: History

 The Czechs who came to Roseau County, Minnesota, beginning in the 1890s were some of the first European Americans to homestead on land in northwest Minnesota.
 Czech fraternal lodges were created in America by immigrants to promote their welfare, maintain cultural traditions, and satisfy social needs.
 Lodge Boleslav Jablonsky was one such lodge.

 Although Czechs are not one of Minnesota's larger ethnic groups, they were ranked seventh in 1910 with a population of 33,247.
 Nationwide and also in Minnesota, first- and second-generation Czechs pursued agricultural trades more than any other occupation in 1900.
-Czechs mainly lived in Le Sueur, Scott, and Rice counties.
-There were smaller pockets of Czechs elsewhere in the state, however, including Poplar Township of Roseau County.
+Czechs mainly lived in Le Sueur, Scott, and Rice counties in south-central Minnesota.
+There were smaller pockets of Czechs elsewhere in the state, including Poplar Township of Roseau County.

 In contrast to the United States as a whole, in Minnesota most Czechs in rural areas were Catholic.
 However a large number of institutions were created by freethinking Czech Americans.
 The free-thought movement had its origins in Protestantism but could be best described as agnostic.
 These institutions promoted free-thought philosophy and maintained Czech language and culture.
 They also created social venues, benevolent societies, and cemeteries.
 Politically they supported the cause of Czech independence.
 The fraternal societies of which the Jablonsky lodge is an example were created to serve the needs of Czech immigrants that were normally met by churches.

 The Jablonsky lodge was organized in 1914 to obtain life insurance at a reasonable cost and provide a gathering place where Czechs could speak their own language.
 The lodge was named for Boleslav Jablonský, a priest, poet, and Czech nationalist.
 Until the lodge hall was built in 1916, meetings were held in members' homes.
 The hall is a wood-frame structure on a poured concrete foundation with no basement.
 It is composed of three segments: an 8 sqft enclosed entrance porch on the south end, a three-bay hall, and a kitchen and stage at the north end.